Barolo Riserva Villero DOCG 2012

 Designation: Barolo DOCG

-Vineyard: Located within the village of Castiglione Falletto, the Villero vineyard faces South/South-west and covers an area of a little less than one hectare.
+Vineyard: Located nearby the village of Castiglione Falletto, the Villero vineyard faces South/South-west with Vietti owning a little less than one hectare.

-The vines are 42 years of age on average and are planted at a density of 4,000 per hectare.
+The grapevines are 43 years of age on average and are planted at a density of 4,000 per hectare.

-The 2010 vintage was harvested on October 6th, and yielded around 35 hectoliters of wine per hectare.
+The 2012 vintage was harvested on October 2nd, and it yielded about 52 hectoliters of wine per hectare.

 Soil: Moderately clay and compact, with evident white and blue marlstone.

-Winemaking: After alcoholic fermentation in steel tanks at a temperature of between 28 and 32 degrees Celsius, the wine macerated on the skins for a total of 12 days.
-It was then transferred immediately into small barrels for malolactic fermentation and into bigger oak casks for further aging.
+Winemaking: After the alcoholic fermentation and maceration in steel tanks lasting 21 days at a temperature of between 28 and 32 degrees Celsius, the wine was then transferred immediately intosmall barrels for the malolactic fermentation and then into a large oak cask for further aging.